Top Truck Accident Attorneys

 Serious Lawyers.
 Serious Results.

-Bernard Law Group’s expert attorneys have been helping truck accident victims just like you in the state of Washington for over 30 years.
+Bernard Law Group’s Washington truck accident lawyers have been helping semi-truck accident victims like you for over 30 years.

 We can help you 24/7.
 No risk.
 No obligation.

 Fill out our contact form for a free injury case consultation.
 We will call you back right away.

 An experienced truck accident lawyer is necessary to work on the unique challenges of dealing with truck accidents whether they are truck rollovers, big rig accidents, log truck accident, or a jackknifed truck.

 Trucks are large, powerful vehicles that are extremely useful when it comes to transporting large amounts of materials from one place to another.

 However, with such convenience comes a greatly increased degree of danger that presents itself whenever accidents occur.

 The sheer size of a commercial truck puts all other motorists at great risk of injury in the event of a collision.

 Trucks are sophisticated machines that require regular maintenance to prevent engine problems and brake failure.

 In addition, trailer hitches must be regularly inspected to avoid runaway trailer accidents.